 Losing weight is an uphill battle for many people.
 Fad diets and ineffective exercise routines may help you lose a few pounds, but they don’t work in the long run.
-The key to losing weight and keeping it off for good lies in making small changes to your diet and lifestyle – not drastic ones – that will give you results without depriving yourself of essential nutrients or feeling hungry all the time.
+The key to losing weight and keeping it off for good lies in making small long-term changes to your diet and lifestyle – not drastic short-lived ones – that will give you results without depriving yourself of essential nutrients or feeling hungry all the time.
 One change you can make to your diet is replacing unhealthy, sugar-laden beverages with weight loss teas.
-These are beverages that not only have been proven to boost weight loss but also contain high levels of healthy compounds.
+These are beverages that not only have been said to boost weight loss but also contain high levels of healthy compounds.
 Try these six teas if you want to lose weight and keep it off for good.

 Teas For Weight Loss

 Green tea is a type of tea made from the Camellia Sinensis plant, and it has been used as a natural remedy for centuries.
 It can be found in the form of whole leaves or as an extract.
 It’s also available as oil, ointment, capsules or tablets, and even in liquid form.
 There are many health benefits of green tea, one of which is weight loss.

 Green tea contains compounds that may increase the rate of metabolism for fats and carbohydrates (2).
 These are caffeine, polyphenols, and catechins.
 Caffeine may raise the rate of metabolism.
 Meanwhile, catechins may speed up the body’s ability to burn fat.
 It also boosts the rate of thermogenesis, which is a process in cells that creates heat and energy from stored nutrients such as carbohydrates and fats.